paul-murithi/alx-higher_level_programming/README.md

-# alx-higher_level_programming

 # Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+# At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 # General

-Why Python programming is awesome
-Who created Python
-Who is Guido van Rossum
-Where does the name ‘Python’ come from
-What is the Zen of Python
+    What’s a database
+    What’s a relational database
+    What does SQL stand for
+    What’s MySQL
+    How to create a database in MySQL
+    What does DDL and DML stand for
+    How to CREATE or ALTER a table
-How to use the Python interpreter
+    How to SELECT data from a table
-How to print text and variables using print
-How to use strings
+    How to INSERT, UPDATE or DELETE data
-What are indexing and slicing in Python
+    What are subqueries
-What is the official Python coding style and how to check your code with pycodestyle
+    How to use MySQL functions